-Advanced ticket purchase is recommended.
-Click here to plan your visit.
+Advanced ticket purchase is still recommended.
+Click here to reserve tickets.

-The newest addition, the NASA Experience, is a unique hands-on exhibition showcasing items publicly displayed for the first time along with real stories from NASA’s Ames Research Center.
+The NASA Experience is a unique hands-on exhibition showcasing items publicly displayed for the first time along with real stories from NASA’s Ames Research Center.
 Though it’s located in the middle of the building, we were determined to head there first.

 My daughter was delighted to work on creating some prototypes with the help of Chabot volunteers.
 She first did an easy paper airplane and watched it soar in a wind tunnel, and then built an Astrobee (space robot) and watched her creation propel across an air hockey table.
 And, of course, she had to dig her hands into the sand station.

 I loved watching my child take on the role of a little scientist!
 Our favorite activity was designing a Mars rover model and testing it out in the new outdoor courtyard.
-This area itself is a nice place to engage with other families from a safe distance.
+This area is a nice place to engage with other families.

 Plan your visit to Chabot Space & Science